 Follow Us on Twitter!Follow Us on Twitter!

-Aerial Pesticide Spraying Scheduled for Washington in April 2016
+Aerial Pesticide Spraying Scheduled for April/May 2018 in Washington

 Gypsy moths are an invasive pest in the US.
 They can cause damage to deciduous (and possibly evergreen) plants.
 They can also cause economic damage if they become established in a particular area, because wood products, plants, and other exports need to be inspected and fumigated before non-infested areas will accept them.
 No Spray Zone does not want gypsy moths to be established in the Western states of the USA (they are already established in some Midwestern and Eastern states) any less than anyone else.